-ChildLine is the division of the Pennsylvania Department of Human Services (DHS) mandated by state law to receive, record and refer reports of suspected child abuse and neglect (CAN).
-ChildLine must be available 24 hours a day, 7 days a week to receive CAN reports.
+ChildLine's Intake Unit is the division of the Pennsylvania Department of Human Services (PA DHS) mandated by state law to receive, record and refer reports of suspected child abuse and neglect (CAN).
+ChildLine's Intake Unit is available 24 hours a day, 7 days a week prepared to receive reports of suspected CAN from persons mandated by state law to make a report as well as to receive information from the general public.

-ChildLine also receives and is responsible for referring General Protective Services (GPS) reports, which are non-abuse cases that still warrant an assessment of the child's wellbeing.
+ChildLine's Intake Unit also receives and is responsible for referring General Protective Services (GPS) reports, which are non-abuse cases that still warrant an assessment of the child's wellbeing.

-Law enforcement officials investigating a possible crime against a child or child welfare professionals responding to a report of CAN are able to immediately get information from ChildLine 24/7 as to whether the child (or a member of the child's household or family) was the subject of prior reports of CAN.
+Law enforcement officials investigating a possible crime against a child or child welfare professionals responding to a report of CAN are able to immediately get information from ChildLine's Intake Unit 24/7 as to whether the child (or a member of the child's household or family) was the subject of prior reports of CAN.

 ChildLine staff search the statewide database sharing this information in real-time with law enforcement or children and youth agency staff.
 This information will prove critical to on-the-ground professionals so these professionals will know whether the report they are investigating is the first, second or sixth report involving the child or family.

-Finally, ChildLine is responsible for processing all requests for a Pennsylvania Child Abuse History Clearance.
-This \$10 clearance is one of the background checks required for individuals to qualify to work or volunteer with children in Pennsylvania.
+Another unit of ChildLine (the Verification Unit) is responsible for processing all requests for a Pennsylvania Child Abuse History Certification (previously known as a Clearance).
+This certification is among those background checks required for individuals to qualify to work or volunteer with children in Pennsylvania.